 Add the path to your Login Page.

-This is optional, if left blank the standard login page will be used.
+This is optional, if left blank the standard login page is used.

 Next, go to the Permissions tab and select Edit Closed User Group.

 CUGs in the Permissions tab cannot be rolled out to Live Copies from Blueprints.
-Please plan around this when configuring Live Copy.
+Plan around this when configuring Live Copy.

 For more information, see this page.

-The Edit Closed User Group dialog will open.
+The Edit Closed User Group dialog opens.
 Here you can search for, and select, your CUG, then confirm the group selection with Save.